chanhee-luke/huffman-word-encoder-decoder/README.md

-# huffmanWordCode
-Huffman encoder/decoder on a word basis
+# Huffman encoder/decoder on a word basis